marcusphillips/react/README.markdown

 ## What features does React give me?

 #### The output of a rendering operation is still a valid input template
 In fact, the output template is equivalent to the the input template, but with appropriate substitutions.
 In the process, It retains all its original directives that were used to control rendering.
 Directives are things like 'for' and 'contain' that tell the engine what to do to the template - in some template languages, these are expressed with a custom syntax like `{{...}}` or `<?...?>`.
-But since React directives are all contained in custom DOM attributes, they can be preserved between render updates.
+But since React directives are all contained in custom DOM attributes, they can be preserved after the render step, and considered again during render updates.

 #### React can manage those view updates for you
 Thanks to the previous feature, the library is also capable of managing all view updates, without you manually calling for them.
 If you use this auto-rerender feature (or 'anchor'), you can delete large swaths of your view code that were previously responsible for keeping DOM output in sync with model state.
 For example, that would include most jQuery operations, such as `$('#mySelector').css({color:'red'}).show()`.

 #### React helps your app gracefully scale through complexity
 Often in small applications, view management code is minimal enough to go unnoticed.
 But as the app grows complex, view management becomes exponentially harder, since each subsequent feature has to be respectful of more and more existing features.
 After all, they share a common DOM tree, and each one can impose new expectations on it.
 A handshake problem develops as the growing number of features mutate this single resource (see [exponential complexity and the handshake problem](http://en.wikipedia.org/wiki/Triangular_number)).
 In essence, while object orientation allows us to divide and conquer app logic, this single, shared view resource (the DOM) mixes it all together again.
-Reactive data binding can resolve that.
+Reactive data binding can untie that knot for you.

 #### Plays nice with others
-What set's React apart from other reactive data binding libraries is its emphasis on compatibility and minimal imposition.
+What sets React apart from other reactive data binding libraries is its emphasis on compatibility and minimal imposition.
 It is compatible with nearly every other JavaScript library and pattern you might be using.

 #### Standard building blocks
 When rendering templates, React accepts any vanilla JavaScript object, not just a custom class or special data format.
 Similarly, the input template can be any valid string of HTML or a memory reference to an existing node.
 The output will always be a DOM node reference, but with appropriate substitutions.
-(A string output mode is planned for later versions, primarily for use on the server-side.)
+(Support for string output mode is planned for later versions, primarily for use on the server-side.)

 #### Intrinsic XSS protection
 Since React achieves template substitutions by way of a builder pattern, the browser can always correctly escape your input for the given context.
 This is an inherent advantage to builder patterns in general.
 Injection attacks occur when an attacker can define part of a string that will eventually be interpreted by some part of the system as if it were code.
 With builder patterns, the line between code and input is clear unless you work to blur it, rather than the other way around.
 Note that React can't prevent all XSS vulnerabilities in your app, but does make the problem much easier to solve.